buildkite/agent/README.md

 4. Check your `buildbox-agent` logs to make sure it has started up the agent again.

 If you're running a **really long** job, and just want to kill it, send the `USR2` signal twice.
 That'll cause the `buildbox-agent` process to cancel the current job, and then shutdown.

+## How it works

+After starting, buildbox-agent polls Buildbox over HTTPS looking for work.

+When a new job is found it executes [bootstrap.sh](templates/bootstrap.sh) with the [standard Buildbox environment variables](https://buildbox.io/docs/guides/environment-variables) and any extra environment variables configured in your build pipeline's steps.

+As the build is running the output stream is continously sent to buildbox, and when the build finishes it reports the exit status and then returns to looking for new jobs to execute.

+Using a `bootsrap.sh` ensures that buildbox web can't be configured to run arbitrary commands on your server, and it also allows you to configure `bootsrap.sh` to do [anything you wish](#customizing-bootstrapsh) (although it works out-of-the-box with `git`-based projects).

 ## Artifact uploads